quicwg/base-drafts/draft-ietf-quic-transport.md

 In a stateless design, a server can use encrypted and authenticated tokens to pass information to clients that the server can later recover and use to validate a client address.
-Tokens are not integrated into the cryptographic handshake and so they are not authenticated.
+Tokens are not integrated into the cryptographic handshake, and so they are not authenticated.
 For instance, a client might be able to reuse a token.
 To avoid attacks that exploit this property, a server can limit its use of tokens to only the information needed to validate client addresses.